 IRC Skills Forecasts Archive

-2016 – 2019 *Please note: the IRC Skills Forecasts and Proposed Schedules of Work were previously called Four Year Work Plans.
+Please note: IRC Skills Forecasts were previously called Four Year Work Plans.

 Qualifications need to be reviewed in light of many key changes in the skills and tasks performed by the food processing workforce since 2011.
 These range from regulatory changes affecting food safety and manufacturing processes to trends in what consumers want to eat and drink.

 Research project to identify issues, propose solutions and drive enrolments in Pharmaceutical Manufacturing, given the critical need for industry to meet regulatory requirements, including auditable evidence of ongoing competency.

 Additional Project: Bioprocessing in Pharmaceutical Manufacturing (Previously approved out of 2018 – 2021 Skills Forecast).